 The Mayor of London has delivered a series of bold measures to tackle London’s filthy air, from cleaning up the bus fleet to introducing a Toxicity Charge in central London for the oldest polluting vehicles.
-The ULEZ, starting in central London next April, will be the toughest emission standard adopted by any city in the world and will improve air quality for millions of Londoners.
+The ULEZ, which began in April 2019 in central London, is the toughest emission standard adopted by any city in the world, helping to improve air quality for millions of Londoners.

 National Physical Laboratory

 The National Physical Laboratory will carry out calibrations for the high-accuracy instruments inside the Google cars to confirm the accuracy of the measurements collected.
 They will also provide the base for the cars, and run colocation studies to ensure that the Breathe London sensors are accurate.

 King’s College London

 The Environmental Research Group (ERG), part of the School of Population Health & Environmental Sciences at King’s College London, is a leading provider of air quality information and research in the UK.
 Led by Professor Frank Kelly, the ERG combines air pollution science, toxicology and epidemiology to determine the impacts of air pollution on health and the causal factors.
 The ERG work closely with those responsible for air quality management to support policies and actions to minimise air pollution health effects.

 Cambridge University are providing input to aspects of Breathe London air quality measurements, including the synthesis and interpretation of measurements from the static and mobile network platforms.

 Breathe London is guided by a diverse group of leaders and experts from a range of organizations.
 Representation spans academia, NGOs, and medical professionals, with a focus on environmental, public health, and children’s issues.